eramirez1905/test1/docs/executor/debug.rst

 Additionally ``DebugExecutor`` can be used in a fail-fast mode that will make all other running or scheduled tasks fail immediately.
 To enable this option set ``AIRFLOW__DEBUG__FAIL_FAST=True`` or adjust ``fail_fast`` option in your ``airflow.cfg``.
-For more information on setting the configuration, see :doc:`../howto/set-config`.

 **IDE setup steps:**